What are the benefits of going to University?

 There are different flexible options for studying a higher education course: full-time, part-time and online distance learning, so learning at this level can be flexible to your needs.

-Image of pink piggy bank on human palms[/caption] Universities and colleges can charge up to £9,000 per year for full-time students and £6,750 for part-time students.
-Private colleges and universities may charge more than this.
+Universities and colleges can charge up to £9250 a year for full-time students.
+Private college and universities may charge more than this.